G-Y5H6CZZKZX

 Adele is a proud Yawuru/Bunuba woman whose journey originates from the bustling outer suburbs of Melbourne to the remote corners of Broome.
 Living with undiagnosed dyslexia, education wasn't just challenging; it became a barrier.
 But adversity often fuels determination.
 For Adele, it paved the way to a profound understanding of communication and its power to bridge gaps.

-Throughout her life, Adele witnessed firsthand the barriers to education and accessibility, especially in remote regions where opportunities were sparse and violence a looming shadow.
-But she also recognized that education was a beacon, a pathway out of the constraints of a low socio-economic background.
-With every venture, from an art gallery to supporting the executive at the Kimberley Land Council to youth workers and onto The Cultural Intelligence Project, Adele sought to drive economic opportunities for her people and drive societal upliftment.
+Throughout her life, Adele witnessed firsthand the barriers to education and accessibility, especially in remote regions where opportunities were sparse, and violence loomed large.
+She recognized that education was a beacon, a pathway out of the constraints of a low socio-economic background.
+With every venture, from an art gallery to supporting the executive at the Kimberley Land Council, to youth work, and onto The Cultural Intelligence Project, Adele sought to drive economic opportunities and societal upliftment for her people.

-As a self-diagnosed serial entrepreneur, Adele has realised her gift lies in her cultural intelligence.
-Adele recognises that to be successful in life or business we must be aware of others and our surroundings.
-Adele uses her gift to educate and grow others by teaching individuals and organisations the art of cultural intelligence.
+After a decade at the forefront of First Nations entrepreneurship, Adele realised her gift lay in her cultural intelligence.
+She recognized that to be successful in life or business, one must be aware of others and their surroundings.
+Adele used her gift to educate and grow others by teaching individuals and organisations the art of cultural intelligence.

 Cultural Intelligence is about understanding that everyone comes from a different walk of life.
-Every individual or business has been on a journey to get from point A to point B. However, it is within that journey that lessons are learnt and wisdom is gained.
-No one individual or business has experienced all of the same lessons, they may share commonality through shared experiences but it's simply not possible for their journey to be identical.
+Every individual or business has been on a journey from point A to point B. It is within that journey that lessons are learned and wisdom is gained.
+While shared experiences can create commonality, no two journeys are identical.

 Today, Adele stands as a proud and accomplished single mother and multi-award-winning business owner.
-Adele’s daughter is her biggest inspiration and continues to guide and fuel her passion and determination to achieve First Nation advancement and a better world for our youth.
+Her daughter is her biggest inspiration, continually guiding and fueling her passion and determination to achieve First Nation advancement and a better world for our youth.

 Why Adele and Cara work together